ElegyD/nvidia-notifier/README.md

 # NVIDIA notifier

-Get notified when the retailer purchase link to a NVIDIA GeForce RTX Founders Edition gets updated.
+Get notified as soon as an NVIDIA GeForce RTX Founders Edition is available for purchase.

 ## Installation